eam-00/Linux-Notes/Desktop-Environments/GNOME.md

 Link: https://github.com/raujonas/executor

-Should be uses with the GenMon Plugin scripts.
+Should be used with the GenMon Plugin scripts.

 #### Manually install extensions